 Dutch Employment Law: worker can be compared to a consumer

 The counter-profit rule (the preferred meaning should be the one that works against the interests of the party who provided the wording) has to do with bargaining between parties in unfair or uneven positions.
 The reasoning behind this rule is to encourage the drafter of a contract to be as clear and explicit as possible and to take into account as many foreseeable situations as it can.
 Contra proferentem rules guide the legal interpretation of contracts and are typically applied when a contract is challenged in court.
 This rule is also applicable to non-compete clauses, since the employee / contractor is the weaker party.
 In this respect, a worker can be compared to a consumer.

-Non-competition clauses in fixed-term employment contracts
+Non-competition clauses and relationship clauses in fixed-term employment contracts

 As of January 1, 2015, non-competition clauses in fixed-term employment contracts are not allowed, unless they are necessary to protect a legitimate business interest.
 There must be a specified, reasonable motivation for the non-compete clause.

-Contact Our Non-Compete Lawyer in Amsterdam
+Contact our non-compete Lawyer in Amsterdam

 Our Dutch Labour & Employment Contract lawyer in Amsterdam represents both businesses and individuals, whether the scope of representation involves drafting or reviewing a non-compete or non-solicitation agreement, or litigating disputes arising out of non-competition clauses.